message/iata/MU.md

 - a negative COVID-19 PCR test taken at most 7 days or at least 5 days before departure from the last embarkation point; and
 - a confirmed accommodation reservation booked at <a href="https://www.mymauritius.travel/">https://www.mymauritius.travel/</a>
 3. Airline crew are subject to self-isolation for 7 days or until their next flight.
+Effective 15 July 2021 and until 30 September 2021:
+1. Passengers must have:
+- a negative COVID-19 PCR test taken at most 7 days or at least 5 days before departure from the last embarkation point; and
+- a confirmed accommodation reservation booked at <a href="https://mauritiusnow.com/where-to-stay-in-mauritius/">https://mauritiusnow.com/where-to-stay-in-mauritius/</a>
+2. Passengers are subject to a PCR test upon arrival.
+3. Passengers are subject to quarantine for 14 days.
+4. Airline crew are subject to self-isolation for 7 days or until their next flight.